Salkantay Trek to Machu Picchu

 Day 2 Sacred Valley/Ollantaytambo/Cusco (1B, 1L)

 Travel with our local guide through the Sacred Valley of the Incas.
-An important source of food for the Inca, the Sacred Valley is a lush agricultural region that continues to supply the city of Cuzco with much of its produce.
-Visit the impressive Pisac ruins and the colourful artisan market (market days only).
+An important source of food for the Inca, the Sacred Valley is a lush agricultural region that continues to supply the city of Cusco with much of its produce.
+Visit a Planeterra-supported women's weaving co-op, the impressive Pisac ruins and the colourful artisan market (market days only).
 The day trip finishes in the picturesque village of Ollantaytambo, site of another large Inca ruin.
+Starting in 2014 travellers will have the chance to visit Huchuy Qosco, an indigenous village previously bypassed by the tourism industry, now running the Planeterra-supported Sacred Valley Community Restaurant and tour in their own village.
+Planeterra has been working with the Ccaccaccollo community since 2005 to develop a viable economic alternative for women by creating a weaving cooperative to sell traditional textiles to travellers.
+Donations by travelers have helped build a community centre supplied with looms and sewing machines for the women to use to expand their production.
+This project allows the women of the Ccaccaccollo community to maintain their cultural heritage and benefit from the tourism industry.
 The town and fortress of Ollantaytambo are strategically situated overlooking the beautiful Urubamba River Valley.
 This major ruin site is known as the best surviving example of Inca urban planning and engineering.
 It is admired for its huge steep terraces guarding the Inca Fortress and for being one of the few places where the Spanish lost a major battle during the conquest.
-After touring the site we will return to Cuzco for the night.
+After touring the site we will return to Cusco for the night.

 Depart at any time.